mozmorris/mozmorris.github.com/_posts/2014-03-10-using-guarded-assignment-default-in-sass.md

 }
 {% endhighlight %}

 Consuming and customising the module is now a trivial task.
 Note here the order of things.
-The variables are defined **before** importing the headers module.
+The variables are defined **before** importing the headers module:

 {% highlight sass %}
 /* app.scss */